aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Percussive

-Percussive weapons like clubs, maces and hammer are in their essence a weight at the end of a handle and rely on blunt force trauma (bludgeoning).
+Percussive weapons like clubs, maces and hammer are in their essence a weight at the end of a handle and rely on blunt force trauma (percussive).
 All percussive weapons can cause "cripple".

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|